sunpy/sunpy/docs/guide/acquiring_data/database.rst

 5.3 Manually changing attributes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Attributes for entries in the database can be manually edited.
 The
-:meth:`Database.edit` method receives the database entry to be edited and any
+`Database.edit` method receives the database entry to be edited and any
 number of keyword arguments to describe which values to change and how.
 For
 example, to change the time entires that are ``None`` to the start of the
 observation time (because it's possible, not because it is accurate!):